 No longer need your wildlife camera?

 We help rescue groups and individuals to find lost cats.
-We would be very grateful for your donated camera so we can lend the out.
+We would be very grateful for your donated camera, so we can lend it to others whose cat is lost.

-Please contact us if you have a camera you’d like to donate, to help other lost cats and people.
+Please contact us if you have a camera you’d like to donate.

 Make other technology work for you